voxelize/voxelize/client/docs/docs/basics/3-create-a-world.md

 	- The maximum amount of clients a world can hold.
 - `chunk_size`
 	- The horizontal dimension of each chunk.
+- `sub_chunks`
+	- The amount of sub meshes each chunk.
 - `max_height`
 	- The maximum height of the world, in other words the vertical dimension of each chunk.
 - `min_chunk`